camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/09-the-job-executor.html.md

 </definitions>
 ```

-Recap: a retry may be required, if there are any failures during the transaction which follows the timer.
+Recap: a retry may be required if there are any failures during the transaction which follows the timer.

 ## Concurrent Job Execution